Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ---
 display_name:  # human readable name
 automation_name: # automation name
-source: # folder that contains your plugin
+source: # name of your plugin
 description: # description of your plugin
 fields:
   - key:  # as defined in Python